jchen293/html_checker/README.md

 # html_checker
-Html_checker, check if the html is valid or invalid
+Html_checker, check if the html file is valid or invalid